-- Be willing to take on less-than-pleasant tasks.
-No one loves every single one of their job duties, but part of managing up is handling the tedious tasks that your executive probably shouldn’t be spending their time on – whether you enjoy it or not.
+- Be willing to take on unpleasant tasks.
+No one loves all of their job duties, but part of managing up is handling the tedious tasks that your executive probably shouldn’t be spending time on – whether you enjoy it or not.

 - Develop your business acumen.
 In order to implement new ideas, you need to know as much about the company as possible.
-Subscribe to the organization’s blog, read industry publications, and keep your finger on the pulse of the business as a whole – not just your little corner of it.
+Subscribe to the company newsletter, read industry publications, and keep your finger on the pulse of the business as a whole – not just your little corner of it.
 You never know when inspiration will strike.

 Understand the Principle of Input and Support